How to Intercept Negative Reviews Before They Hit the App Store

 Code Implementation

 // 1.
-Register your deeplink handler at app startup
+Register your deeplink listener once at app startup.

 }